Google services that capture your personal data, and alternatives

 The online advertising sector is dominated by Google:

-• On the media side (with Facebook, Google captures the majority of advertising revenue on the internet, in particular thanks to its search engine, but also thanks to YouTube and its advertising network AdSense).
+• On the media side (along with Facebook, Google takes in the bulk of online advertising revenue, in particular through its search engine, but also through YouTube and its AdSense ad network).

-• On advertising tools (from the acquisition of Doubleclick in 2008), essential black boxes of internet advertising (publishers and advertisers mostly use Google tools to sell and buy advertising, which allows Google to collect its "tax" for each advertisement broadcast).
+• On the advertising tools (from the 2008 DoubleClick acquisition), the indispensable black boxes of online advertising (publishers and advertisers mostly use Google's tools to sell and buy advertising, which lets Google levy its "tax" on every ad served).

 Google Ads

-Formerly Adwords, Google's advertising agency.
-Shows ads primarily on Google search results, but also on other Google properties such as YouTube, Gmail and on partner site networks via AdSense, AdX and AdMob.
-It's Google's cash cow, catering to both larger advertisers and small businesses.
+Formerly AdWords, Google's ad network.
+It serves ads mainly on Google search results, but also on other Google properties such as YouTube and Gmail, and across the network of partner sites via AdSense, AdX and AdMob.
+It is Google's cash cow, catering to the biggest advertisers and small businesses alike.

 Google Analytics

 Google's audience measurement solution, used on the majority of websites (Google offers a free version).
-It is not easy to read through the lines of the general conditions of use and the Google online help center, but it is possible that Google Analytics is also used to enrich your profile at Google (which is not very correct, Google Analytics being a service intended for businesses, with which you do not have a direct link).
+It is not easy to read between the lines of Google's terms of use and online help center, but Google Analytics may well also serve to enrich your profile at Google (which is not quite proper, since Google Analytics is a service aimed at businesses, one you have no direct relationship with).

 Google Tag Manager

-Google's solution for managing the different javascript tags on its website (analytics, advertising, etc.).
-No direct tracking here ("only" your IP address) but this "conductor" solution allows Google to consolidate its domination over Analytics and advertising tools.
+Google's solution for managing the various JavaScript tags on a website (analytics, advertising, etc.).
+No direct tracking here ("only" your IP address), but this "orchestrator" tool lets Google cement its dominance over analytics and advertising tools.

 Google AdSense